voxel51/fiftyone/docs/source/environments/index.rst

 the deactivated window, or run the cell again.

-If you would like to open the App in a dedicated browser window or tab, you can get the URL of the session view the
+If you would like to open the App in a dedicated browser window or tab, you can retrieve the URL of the session view the
 :attr:`url <fiftyone.core.session.Session.url>` property.

 .. note::